Game Framework

 4. Poll for Token: CLI polls the token endpoint until authorized

-5. Save Token: Access token and refresh token are saved locally
+5. Save Token: The access token and its expiry are saved locally

 Benefits: